grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.blocks-retention-period
 [compactor_blocks_retention_period: <duration> | default = 0s]

+# The number of shards to use when splitting blocks.
+This config option is used
+# only when split-and-merge compaction strategy is in use.
+# CLI flag: -compactor.split-and-merge-shards
+[compactor_split_and_merge_shards: <int> | default = 4]

 # S3 server-side encryption type.
 Required to enable server-side encryption
 # overrides for a specific tenant.
 If not set, the default S3 client settings
 # are used.